Beaver Creek Resort

-Beaver Creek Resort is a major ski resort in the western United States, near Avon, Colorado.
+Beaver Creek Resort is an alpine ski resort in the western United States, near Avon, Colorado.
 The resort comprises three villages, the main Beaver Creek Village, Bachelor Gulch, and Arrowhead to the west.
 The resort is owned and operated by Vail Resorts which operates multiple additional resorts.
 Beaver Creek is a regular host of World Cup events, usually in early December.

 History

 The valley that houses Beaver Creek Resort lies just south of Avon and was first settled in 1881.
 Many early pioneers moved to the area under President Abraham Lincoln's Homestead Act (1862), farming hay and raising cattle to feed local miners.
 Beaver Creek remained a lightly populated farming area through the middle of the twentieth century.

 Beaver Creek Resort was envisioned in the 1950s by Earl Eaton, but it was not until the early 1970s that Pete Seibert tried to convince the Denver Organizing Committee to hold the 1976 Winter Olympics alpine events at the yet to be built ski resort.
 However, when Denver backed out from holding the Olympic Winter Games in November 1972, Seibert's plans of building the resort collapsed.
 When Vail Associates was purchased by Harry W. Bass Jr., an oil tycoon of Goliad Oil, he decided to develop Beaver Creek.
 The ski slope and first hotel property, The Charter at Beaver Creek, opened during the 1980–81 ski season.
 The resort had six chairlifts, all constructed by Doppelmayr: three triple and three double chairlifts.
 In 1983, Larkspur Bowl was opened with the addition of its own triple chairlift, accessible via the Strawberry Park region.

 In 1985, Bass sold Beaver Creek and Vail Associates filed for bankruptcy a few years later.
-In 1986, Beaver Creek entered the high speed lift market with the installation of the Centennial Express on the main mountain, replacing the Centennial triple chairlift.
+In 1986, Beaver Creek entered the high-speed-lift market with the installation of the Centennial Express on the main mountain, replacing the Centennial triple chairlift.

 In 1989, the resort hosted the World Ski Championships, and repeated in 1999 and in 2015.

-In 1991, a new pod of advanced terrain was opened on Grouse Mountain in the Talons area, with Garaventa-CTEC constructing a high speed quad to service the new trails.
+In 1991, a new pod of advanced terrain was opened on Grouse Mountain in the Talons area, with Garaventa-CTEC constructing a high-speed quad to service the new trails.
 CTEC would go on to install three more high speed quads during the 1990s, replacing the Strawberry Park triple in 1994 and the Stump Park triple on the main mountain with the Cinch Express in 1996.
 The former Strawberry Park triple was relocated and renamed Elkhorn, providing mountain access for real estate owners.